-BIOMÉRIEUX AGILIST software-as-a-service provides speed and agility that is essential to COVID-19 reporting.
+CLARION™ software-as-a-service (Saas) provides speed and agility that is essential to COVID-19 reporting.
 Our dynamic dashboards provide meaningful insights that help hospitals and clinicians monitor, analyze, and visualize their COVID-19 data.
 Click here to request more information on our 30-day, no obligation trial.

 Other Biomarkers Supporting COVID-19

-Studies have found that a significant number of hospitalized COVID-19 patients are continuing to develop serious – and sometimes deadly – bacterial co-infections.1 Additional diagnostic biomarkers can support well informed and timely clinical decisions throughout a patient’s stay in the hospital.
+Studies have found that a significant number of hospitalized COVID-19 patients are continuing to develop serious – and sometimes deadly – bacterial co-infections.1 Additional diagnostic biomarkers like VIDAS® B.R.A.H.M.S.
+PCT™ and rapid, comprehensive pneumonia diagnostics like the BIOFIRE® Pneumonia Panel can support well informed and timely clinical decisions throughout a patient’s stay in the hospital.2

-Acute kidney injury (AKI) is an emerging complication associated with COVID-192 and a frequent complication among patients in the intensive care unit (ICU) who have or have had a respiratory compromise. bioMérieux is committed to providing continued support to facilitate the utilization of the NEPHROCHECK® Test [TIMP-2 • IGFBP-7] to aid in assessing the risk of moderate to severe AKI.3
+Acute kidney injury (AKI) is an emerging complication associated with COVID-193 and a frequent complication among patients in the intensive care unit (ICU) who have or have had a respiratory compromise. bioMérieux is committed to providing continued support to facilitate the utilization of the NEPHROCHECK® Test [TIMP-2 • IGFBP-7] to aid in assessing the risk of moderate to severe AKI.4

-PCT testing on admission may provide additional information for early risk assessment and rule-out of bacterial coinfection in suspected COVID-19 patients.
+Procalcitonin (PCT) testing on admission may provide additional information for early risk assessment, the rule out of a bacterial coinfection and guidance for initiation of antibiotic therapy.

 Click the icons below to learn more about: